thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-* valid values: an array of acceptable human-readable values, applicable only to string type attributes.
+* **valid values:** an array of acceptable human-readable values, applicable only to string type attributes.

-  For example, the pga class can have an attribue for "ramp_step_type" with pre-defined values as follows:
+  For example, the pga class can have an attribue for ``ramp_step_type`` with pre-defined values as follows:

   .. code-block:: bash